Data Transformations in HiveMQ Data Hub

 JavaScript

 JavaScript is currently one of the most widely adopted programming languages worldwide.
-Based on the ECMAScript standard, JavaScript is a well-established and highly versatile language that offers ease of use and a vast ecosystem of resources that can simplify development.
+It is a well-established and highly versatile language that offers ease of use and a vast ecosystem of resources that can simplify development.
 In addition to the support of a large and active community of developers, JavaScript is a dynamically typed language with a rich set of built-in functions that cover a wide range of tasks.

 Transformation Scripting with JavaScript

-HiveMQ Data Hub provides an easy-to-use interface with JavaScript.
+HiveMQ Data Hub offers an easy-to-use interface for processing and transforming incoming MQTT messages using JavaScript.

 Diagram: Data Transformation Principle

 Figure 1.
-Example of the transformation script principle
+Example data flow through a transformation script

 Transformation API